What is Neighbourhood Watch?

 Canford Heath Neighbourhood Watch's up and coming events....

 Canford Heath Neighbourhood Watch's annual general meeting will be held at St. Pauls Church, Canford Heath, BH17 9DW, on Wednesday 4th October at 7:00pm.

-Guest speakers for this event will be announced as they are confirmed.
+Guest speakers for this event will be:

 To keep residents and members up to date with what the Neighbourhood Watch has achieved and their future plans as well as other

-relelvant information we publish a newsletter (Usually biannually) both our current newsletter and an archive of previous which is kept below
+relevant information we publish a newsletter (Usually biannually) both our current newsletter and an archive of previous which is kept below

 for you to download.